dotneet/ampize/README.md

 # Ampize

-ampize replaces tags to AMP specific tags and removes prohibited tags and attributes.
+Ampize replaces tags to AMP specific tags and removes prohibited tags and attributes.
+If img tag doesn't explictly specify a size Ampize download a source image and set a size to amp-img tag automatically.

 ## Installation